wp-plugins/testimonial-basics/readme.txt

     1) Testimonials are saved in a database table integrated into WordPress.

-    2) Users access their testimonials through and Administration Panel where it is very easy to add new testimonials, or modify existing ones.
+    2) Users access their testimonials through an Administration Panel where it is very easy to add new testimonials, or modify existing ones.
+       - New : The administration panel is now paged
+       - New : Images can now be loaded through the admin panel.

     3) Testimonials are displayed in a pages content